OBOAcademy/obook/docs/lesson/synonyms.md

 - **Medical Documentation and Coding**: Medical records, billing, and coding rely heavily on precise terminology.
 Using the correct synonym in the right context is crucial for accurate record-keeping and insurance processing.

-Lets look at some examples from the clinical domain:
+Let's look at some examples from the clinical domain:

 1. **Myocardial Infarction vs. Heart Attack**:
     - **Myocardial Infarction (Exact)**: A medical term used to describe the interruption of blood supply to a part of the heart, causing heart cells to die.
 This term is used in clinical diagnostics and documentation.